The connectivity of graphs of graphs with self-loops and a given degree sequence: Sampling loopy-graphs

 From any graph $G$: with probability $\epsilon>0$ pick three edges from $G$, if possible perform a triangle-loop swap, otherwise resample $G$; with probability $1-\epsilon$ pick $2$ edges at random, if possible perform a double edge swap, otherwise resample $G$.

 For any $\epsilon>0$, theorem \ref{tripleSwaps} gives that this procedure will be able to reach all graphs in $\mathcal{V}$, however, since the majority of proposed triple swaps will not result in a new graph, the value of $\epsilon$ that produces the optimal mixing time is likely small.
-In order to see that triangle-loop swaps preserve the regularity of the $\mathcal{G}_\Delta$, notice that since each triangle-loop swap is reversible, that at any graph $G$ each of the exactly ${m}\choose{3}$ sets of three distinct edges corresponds to an incoming edge, either from a self-loop, or a valid triangle-loop swap.
+In order to see that triangle-loop swaps preserve { detailed balance ($P(G,G') = P(G',G)$) } notice that since each triangle-loop swap is reversible {and} that at any graph $G$ each of the exactly ${m}\choose{3}$ sets of three distinct edges corresponds to an incoming edge, either from a {graph-of-graph} self-loop, or a valid triangle-loop swap.

 To see that $\mathcal{G}_\triangle$ is aperiodic consider several cases.
 Notice that for any degree sequence, if $|\mathcal{V}|\ge 2$, $\mathcal{G}_\triangle$ must contain a graph with at least one of the following: a triangle, an open wedge, two self-loops or two independent edges.
-Attempting to rewire two sides of a triangle or two self-loops would create a self-loop, and this attempted swap corresponds to a self-loop in $\mathcal{G}_\triangle$, which implies that $\mathcal{G}_\triangle$ is aperiodic.
+Attempting to \joel{swap} two sides of a triangle or two self-loops would create a \joel{multiedge}, and this attempted swap corresponds to a self-loop in $\mathcal{G}_\triangle$, which implies that $\mathcal{G}_\triangle$ is aperiodic.
 Any graph with an open wedge or two independent edges has a sequence of three double-edge swaps which return to the same graph, this combined with the reversible nature of double-edge swaps implies that $\mathcal{G}_\triangle$ is aperiodic.

-This leads to the following theorem, which lets us conclude that Algorithm \ref{alg2} forms the basis for a MCMC sampler of loopy-graphs. \begin{theorem} A random walk on $\mathcal{G}_\triangle$ has a uniform stationary distribution. \end{theorem} \begin{proof} As an aperiodic, regular, connected graph $\mathcal{G}_\triangle$ has a unique uniform stationary distribution. \end{proof}
+This leads to the following theorem, which lets us conclude that Algorithm \ref{alg2} forms the basis for a MCMC sampler of loopy-graphs. \begin{theorem} A random walk on $\mathcal{G}_\triangle$ has a uniform stationary distribution. \end{theorem} \begin{proof} As an aperiodic, connected graph $\mathcal{G}_\triangle$, {with transitions that obey detailed balance, a random walk} has a unique uniform stationary distribution. \end{proof}